HEPES, Free Acid

 |

 HEPES is a zwitterionic organic chemical buffering agent.
 HEPES is commonly added to media at concentrations ranging from 10 mM to 25 mM.
-Concentrations greater than 50 mM are not recommended since it result in cell toxicity.
+Concentrations greater than 50 mM are not recommended since it can result in cell toxicity.

 Buffering pH range 6.8 - 8.2.